-Drive-in Rabies Immunization Clinic Scheduled for April 17 in Falconer
+Rabies Immunization Clinic Scheduled for November 6th in Jamestown

 Pictured above, a veterinarian administering a vaccination.

-The Chautauqua County Humane Society (CCHS) and the Chautauqua County Division of Public Health will co-sponsor the event.
-Dr. Harry Shaw will be the attending veterinarian.
+The City of Jamestown and the Chautauqua County Department of Health will co-sponsor the event.
+Dr. Gregory Hoyt will be the attending veterinarian.

 There are a limited number of spots available at the clinic, so pet owners should pre-register online as soon as possible.
-Walk-ins will not be accepted.
+If you register but decide not to attend the event, please cancel your appointment so the spot is available for another pet.
+You can cancel appointments via the appointment confirmation email or call Chautauqua County Department of Health at (716) 753-4481.

-At the clinic, vehicles will enter from South Work St. onto Coleson Dr. near the front of Tops Markets.
-Pet owners will stay in their vehicles with their pets.
-People must wear facemasks.
 Pet owners must bring previous rabies vaccination records for each animal receiving a shot to ensure proper and effective vaccination; clinic staff will confirm previous rabies vaccination records.
-All dogs must be on a leash (small dogs may be in a carrier).
-All cats must be in a carrier.
-Animal handlers will transport animals from the vehicle to the veterinarian for vaccination.
+To reduce the risk of animals escaping from pet owners and animal handlers, all dogs must be on a leash (small dogs may be in a carrier) and all cats must be in carriers (with one cat per carrier).